 The finality is astonishing.

-It is the waiting that is so very hard.
+It is the waiting, though, that is so very hard.

-I need to peek around the edges of this looming giant called grief and remind myself that it is not all about me and my pain.
-I need to stand up against the weight of this torrent, this cataract of sadness that crashes down on my bent shoulders as I miss my boy.
-I need to get out from under this drowning deluge of tears and breathe the fresh clean air of Truth; to open my eyes and see the sun that still shines on me, that has been shining all these months of sorrowing.
+For now, I need to peek around the edges of this looming giant called grief and remind myself that it is not all about me and my pain.
+I need to stand up under the crushing weight of this deluge, this waterfall of sadness that crashes down on my weary shoulders as I miss my boy.
+I must get out from under this drowning torrent of tears and breathe the fresh clean air of Truth; to open my eyes and see the sun that still shines on me, that has been shining all these months of sorrowing.